 Self Destruct Vulnerability in Smart Contracts

-A selfdestruct vulnerability happens when a smart contract allows unauthorized users to call its selfdestruct
+A selfdestruct vulnerability happens when a smart contract allows unauthorized users to call its selfdestruct function, which can lead to serious consequences:

 How It Becomes a Vulnerability